14: Distance-Based Redundancy Analysis

 Set-Up the Data

-The first step involves the species table (\(Y\)).
-First I compute the Sørensen dissimilarity, which I then decompose into ‘nestedness-resultant’ (\(\beta_\text{sne}\)) and ‘turnover’ (\(\beta_\text{sim}\)) components using the betapart.core() and betapart.pair() functions of the betapart package (Baselga et al. 2018).
+Analysis begins with the species table (\(Y\)).
+I compute the Sørensen dissimilarity, which I then decompose into ‘nestedness-resultant’ (\(\beta_\text{sne}\)) and ‘turnover’ (\(\beta_\text{sim}\)) components using the betapart.core() and betapart.pair() functions of the betapart package (Baselga et al. 2018).
 These are placed into the matrices \(Y1\) and \(Y2\).
-It is not necessary to decompose into \(Y1\) and \(Y2\), but I do so here because I want to focus on the turnover component without a nestedness-resultant influence.
-Optionally, I can apply a CA, PCoA, or nMDS on \(Y\) to find the major patterns in the community data, to let the species data speak for themselves, so to speak.
-The formal analysis in this chapter will use the species data in a distance-based redundancy analyses (db-RDA as per vegan’s capscale() function) by coupling it with \(E\).
+Decomposition into \(Y1\) and \(Y2\) is optional, but I do it here to focus on the turnover component free of any nestedness-resultant influence.
+Optionally, I can apply a CA, PCoA, or nMDS to \(Y\) to find the major patterns in the community data on their own.
+The formal analysis in this chapter uses the species data in a distance-based redundancy analysis (db-RDA as per vegan’s capscale() function) by coupling it with \(E\).

 Y.core <- betapart.core(spp)